root-project/web/blog/_posts/2024-12-02-2nd-hackathon.md

 ### Conclusions/What's next?

 In closing, thank you to everyone who contributed their time, expertise, and passion to the 2nd ROOT Hackathon.
-From this event, ROOT emerges stronger, easier to use and even more powerful!
+From this event, ROOT emerges stronger, easier to use and yet more powerful!
 Stay tuned for updates on this website and on the [ROOT forum](https://root-forum.cern.ch) as we continue to foster the ROOT library for innovation and collaboration.
 Here’s to continuing this journey together in 2025!

 <center>
     <img